SpecialistSteak/JST/readme.md

 PFLib is a simple library with features surrounding quick testing of programs without dependencies or too much code.
 In the future I plan to add graphing utilities, which can help you visualize your code's performance graphically.

+# Installation*
+To 'install' pflib, just copy the desired package into your code.
+Then, remove the package when you're done.
+No need for dependencies or imports.

 # Algorithms
 #### Algorithms:
 - Iterative bubble sort